Status register: Other flags

-CPU architectures without arithmetic flags
+Designs without arithmetic flags

 Status flags enable an instruction to act based on the result of a previous instruction.
 In pipelined processors, such as superscalar and speculative processors, this can create hazards that slow processing or require extra hardware to work around them.

 Some very long instruction word processors dispense with the status flags.
 A single instruction both performs a test and indicates on which outcome of that test to take an action, such as Compare a with b and Jump to c if Equal.
 The result of the test is not saved for subsequent instructions.

 Another alternative to the status register is for processor instructions to deposit status information in a general-purpose register when the program requests it.
 MIPS, AMD 29000, DEC Alpha, and RISC-V are examples of architectures that provide comparison instructions that store the comparison result in a general-purpose register, as a single bit or a numeric value of 0 or 1.
 Conditional branches act based on the value in the general-purpose register.

 Usually, comparison instructions test equality or signed/unsigned magnitude.
 To test for other conditions, a program uses an equivalence formula.
 For example, MIPS has no "carry bit" but a program performing multiple-word addition can test whether a single-word addition of registers overflowed by testing whether the sum is lower than an operand: